Compute as Teacher: Turning Inference Compute Into Reference-Free Supervision: When Does Stop Learning?

-In Figure \ref{fig:catrl-stops}, we compare the trained policy to if we apply \methodabb at inference-time to the trained policy.
-The latter is the final teacher signal in \methodabb-RL.
+In Figure \ref{fig:catrl-stops}, we compare the trained policy to if we apply synthesis at inference-time to the trained policy.
+The latter is the final teacher signal in \methodabb when synthesis is used as the reference estimation strategy.
 At this point, we note that the teacher signal is very close to the trained policy's performance.
-Therefore, the model is unable to continue improving as the teacher provides no, or very little, delta to improve.
+Therefore, the model is unable to continue improving as the teacher provides very little delta to improve.

-Since \methodabb's synthesis step improves upon the group rollouts by resolving contradictions, synthesizing partial solutions, and inserting omissions, if it does not improve, then this indicates that the group rollouts are generally in agreement.
+Since the synthesis step improves upon the group rollouts by resolving contradictions, synthesizing partial solutions, and inserting omissions, if it does not improve, then this indicates that the group rollouts are generally in agreement.
 Here, we note that the model has gone from generating diverse solutions when it was less capable to generating less diverse, but more likely solutions when it has been trained to be more capable at solving the task.
 This is a commonly observed issue in RL fine-tuning \citep{yue2025does, song2025mind, wu2025invisible, zhao2025echo}.
-Its presence here places a bound on the potential reference-free improvement that can be achieved via \methodabb-RL.
+Its presence here places a bound on the potential reference-free improvement that can be achieved via \methodabb.